mariomac/goblog/etc/macias.info/entries/202508160000_gostream_meets_goiter.md

-Since then, the Go standard library has added the [iter package](https://pkg.go.dev/iter), which defines a foundation for iterators, as well as many other packages allowing to manipulate [slices](https://pkg.go.dev/slices) and [maps](https://pkg.go.dev/maps) in a functional way.
+Since then, the Go standard library has added the [iter package](https://pkg.go.dev/iter), which defines a foundation for iterators, as well as many other packages allowing to manipulate [slices](https://pkg.go.dev/slices) and [maps](https://pkg.go.dev/maps) in a functional style.

-After the new additions to the standard library, most programmers might feel discouraged from using a 3rd-party stream library if the standard library packages already provide a concise way of manipulating slices and maps that already cover most of their use cases.
+After the new additions to the standard library, most programmers might feel discouraged from using a third-party stream library if the standard library packages already provide a concise way of manipulating slices and maps.

-In an effort to keep the [gostream library](https://github.com/mariomac/gostream) up to date with the latest Go idioms, while still providing some extra convenience methods and features that are not yet covered by the standard library, the version 0.10.0 of [gostream](https://github.com/mariomac/gostream) introduced new functions and methods to let it work together with the [iter package](https://pkg.go.dev/iter), and the rest of packages using it.
+In an effort to keep the [gostream library](https://github.com/mariomac/gostream) up to date with the latest Go idioms, the version 0.10.1 of [gostream](https://github.com/mariomac/gostream) introduced new functions and methods to let it work together with the [iter package](https://pkg.go.dev/iter), and the rest of the packages using it.

 ## The core of the `iter` package: `iter.Seq`